Ski Season Recap and Update on Keith’s Knee

-Keith got back out there for a couple warm up days before family visited in late December.
-He was able to ski relatively pain free and we were happy with his progress.
+Keith got back out there for a couple of warm-up days before the family visited in late December.
+He was able to ski relatively pain-free and we were happy with his progress.
 He was easing back into full days of skiing and more difficult runs by January.
-This can be a fine line between pushing yourself and over doing it.
+This can be a fine line between pushing yourself and overdoing it.
 We were already skiing much less frequently and avoiding powder days, which was hard for our ski brains to comprehend.

 By the middle of February, he wasn’t necessarily pushing himself too much, but he was starting to feel pain by the end of the day.
 It was difficult to know if this was normal.
 After all, we knew it would take the entire season and then some to be back to pre-surgery skiing.

 After a few longer tougher days at the end of February, Keith would be in pain by the time we got home and needed ice to calm down his knee.
 He would have time to rest and continued to do at-home physical therapy so at first, we thought it was just part of the healing process.

 We skied on March 1st and the pain was unbearable before lunchtime.
 Keith quit for the day, which has never happened before.
 We knew for sure that his knee was not just still recovering, but there was likely something wrong.

 Little did we know that this would be the end of the season for both of us.
 We were moving about a week later and then Covid-19 shut down the resorts.

 Throughout the recovery time, Keith was having a lot of fluid build-up in his knee.
 His physical therapists, sports medicine doctor, and surgeon all felt his ACL surgery was very successful, yet something wasn’t quite right.